-- ONC - Commission effort(s) to identify functional overlap between standards and identify opportunities for consolidation and/or harmonization. - For individual ONC-funded projects, consider including required and/or optional tasks for exploring such cross-use-case harmonization and de-duplication in the project scope. - Convene practicing clinicians, HL7, Argonaut Project, EHR vendors, and other relevant stakeholders to identify specific use cases that would warrant a standards evolution path to allow applicable functionalities to potentially also function in FHIR

-Develop certification criteria and associated CMS programmatic changes to allow a flexible transition to the appropriate use of the FHIR standard where this technology is deemed superior for a given clinical use case.
+- Where appropriate (such as in the case of failure of the industry to reach consensus on its own), commission/support effort(s) to identify functional overlap between standards and opportunities for consolidation and/or harmonization. - For individual ONC-funded projects, consider including required and/or optional tasks for exploring such cross-use-case harmonization and de-duplication in the project scope. - Convene practicing clinicians, HL7, the Argonaut Project, EHR vendors, and other relevant stakeholders to identify specific use cases that would warrant a standards evolution path to allow applicable functionalities to potentially also function in FHIR. - Develop certification criteria and associated CMS programmatic changes to allow a flexible transition to the appropriate use of the FHIR standard where this technology is deemed superior for a given clinical use case.